Skip to content

 module Client where

-bar = foo 1 -- if you `import LibSpec` then this call is rejected by LH
+bar = foo 1 -- The specification should cause this call to be rejected by LH

 Inductive Predicates